armijnhemel/binaryanalysis-ng/doc/kaitai-struct.md

 to determine when to break out of the loop.
 If parsing of the file does not start at `0`, then the wrong data is read and parsing will fail.

-The solution is of course to not rely on `_io.size` but sometimes this isn't always possible.
+The solution is of course to not rely on `_io.size` in the "main" stream of a file but sometimes this isn't always possible.

 Because of this some files will not be correctly carved and unpacked if there is extra data prepended in front of the file.
 As most files that are parsed